Real Gold

 Real Gold is a British music and arts brand established in London in Summer 2006.

-Although the brand operates across various industries including recorded music, event promotion, print publishing and merchandising, Real Gold is most commonly associated with the hospitality sector, having opened The Alibi bar in Dalston, Pamela bar in Haggerston, Five Miles in Seven Sisters and more.
+The brand operates across various industries including recorded music, event promotion, print publishing and merchandising.
+It is commonly associated with the hospitality sector, having opened The Alibi, and Pamela bar in Dalston, Five Miles in Seven Sisters and more.

 There is a heavy use of cataloguing with all the brand's output very similar to that of Factory Records.

 History

 The brand was founded by Dean 'Deano Jo' Joannides.
 The first incarnation of Real Gold was that of a DJ collective, before evolving into a more focused event promotion organisation.
 Real Gold began creating merchandise that showcased various types of creative talent, which were labelled as 'Releases', most commonly taking the form of t-shirts, vinyl records and fanzines.

 With early Real Gold associates becoming known independently in their own respective careers (see Collaborators), in 2009 the brand evolved into the working alias for Deano Jo and enveloped most of his entrepreneurial work.

 Deano Jo was listed in The Independent's 2009 feature on 'The 15 people who will define the future of arts in Britain' and profiled in Dazed & Confuzed's article on the world's most inspiring young entrepreneurs.